 The key parameters governing how parents respond to changes in the budget set are the slope parameters, β_j , and the interaction effect between the leave of the parents, ρ .
-We identity these parameters through an assumption on the underlying distribution of the preference shocks (ε_m , ε_f) in α_j .
-The key assumption is that the distribution of ε_m , ε_f is smooth.
+We identity these parameters through an assumption on the underlying distribution of the preference shocks $(\varepsilon_m, \varepsilon_f)$ in α_j .
+The key assumption is that the distribution of $\varepsilon_m, \varepsilon_f$ is smooth.
 With this assumption, the overall distribution of parents' willingess to pay for parental leave is smooth, which translates into a smooth distribution of parental leave use in the absence of discontinuities in the parental leave benefit system, $B(\cdot)$.
-In contrast, kink points in the household budget set through $B(\cdot)$ will create mass points in the leave distribution (bunching) to the extent that parents responds to the changes in the marginal cost of leave.
+In contrast, kink points in the household budget set through $B(\cdot)$ will create mass points in the leave distribution (bunching) to the extent that parents respond to the changes in the marginal cost of leave.
 Hence, these mass points identify β_j and ρ .
 Specifically, we can think of β_j as being identified from the kinks created by the exhaustion of each parents' wage compensation, while kinks created by the shared parental leave identifies ρ .
 The fact that we allow β_j to vary with the characteristics of parents (X_j) captures heterogeneity in the responsiveness through the parameters $\gamma{\beta,m}$, $\gamma{\beta,f}$.

-In turn, we identify the parameters related to the covariance matrix of the preference shocks, σ_m , σ_f , σ{mf} as well as the heterogeneity in α_j captured by $\gamma{\alpha,m}$, $\gamma{\alpha,f}$ from variation in the joint parental leave use away from the individual and household level kinks in the budget set together with the joint normality assumption.
+In turn, we identify the remaining model parameters, $\gamma{\alpha,m}$, $\gamma{\alpha,f}$ and σ_m , σ_f , σ{mf} , from the variation in the joint parental leave use away from the kinks in the budget set together with the joint normality assumption.

 In summary, identification in our model rests on the same key assumptions as in traditional bunching studies (Saez, 2010; Kleven, 2016).
-However, our structural approach allows us to handle the complexity of the parental leave system in terms of both of the location and magnitude of the discontinuities created by parents' wage compensation and the rivaling nature of the 32 weeks of shared parental leave.
+However, our structural approach allows us to handle the complexity of the parental leave system in terms of both the location and the magnitude of the discontinuities created by parents' wage compensation and the rivaling nature of the 32 weeks of shared parental leave.